 |Self Screening Questions|

-Click for Questionaire if you are concerned about weight, shape, and eating
+Click for Questionnaire if you are concerned about weight, shape, and eating

-Click for Questionaire if you are concerned about Attention Deficit/Hyperactivity Disorder (ADHD)
+Click for Questionnaire if you are concerned about Attention Deficit/Hyperactivity Disorder (ADHD)

 The Adult ADHD Self-Report Scale (ASRS-vI.I) Symptom Checklist was developed in conjunction with the World Health Organization (WHO), and the Workgroup on Adult ADHD.